 However, getting divorced can (for obvious reasons) make it more difficult for parents to share the financial burden of their children’s higher education.
 For this reason, divorcing parents will often want to make provisions for payment of college tuition and expenses outside of the standard child support calculation.
 For more information on the options that are available, you can read: How Are College Expenses Handled in a California Divorce?

-Request a Confidential Consultation with North County, CA Divorce Lawyer Richard M. Renkin
+Request a Confidential Case Evaluation with North County, CA Divorce Lawyer Richard M. Renkin

 Richard M. Renkin is a North County, CA divorce attorney and Certified Family Law Specialist who has more than 30 years of experience representing divorcing spouses in California.
 If you are contemplating a divorce and would like more information about your options for covering the cost of higher education, you can call 619-299-7100 or contact us online to request a confidential case evaluation.